Learn How to Make a Tarp Shelter Quickly (A Quick Read)

 What You'll Need

+A frame tarp shelter is one of the easiest shelters to make that every outdoorsman should know about.
 For this project, you'll need a tarp of the right size, some rope, and some poles.
 You can use tree branches for the poles if you're in a pinch, but metal or plastic poles will work best.
-If you have them, some tent pegs will also be helpful in keeping your shelter secure.
+If you have them, some tent pegs will also help keep your shelter secure.
 You will also need a camp knife (or a multitool) to cut the ropes as required.

 Step One: Choose Your Location